 About the IRP

 Every three years, Vectren is required to submit its Integrated Resource Plan to the Indiana Utility Regulatory Commission (IURC).
-The IRP describes the analysis process used to determine the best mix of generation and energy efficiency resources to meet customers' needs for reliable, low cost, environmentally acceptable power over the next 20 years.
-The IRP can be thought of as a compass setting the direction for future generation and energy efficiency options.
+The IRP describes the analysis used to determine the best mix of generation and demand side resources to meet customers' needs for reliable, low cost, environmentally acceptable power over the next 20 years.
+The IRP can be thought of as a compass setting the direction for future generation and demand side options.
 Future analysis, filings, and subsequent approvals from the IURC are needed to finalize the detailed course.
-Below is a summary of our most recent IRP, which was filed in December of 2016.

 Objectives of the stakeholder engagement process